Best Known For

 Answer questions and see how you rank against other players.Play Now

-Fashion designer.
-Born June 27, 1949, in New York City.
+Fashion designer Vera Ellen Wang was born on June 27, 1949, in New York City, New York.
 The daughter of affluent Chinese immigrants, Wang enjoyed a pampered childhood growing up on Manhattan's Upper East Side.
 She attended the elite Chapin School and the School of American Ballet, before enrolling at Sarah Lawrence College.
 During her sophomore year, Wang briefly studied abroad at the Sorbonne in Paris, but returned to the United States to complete her degree in art history.

 A talented figure skater, Wang competed professionally throughout her teens.
 In the 1968 and 1969 U.S. National Championships she and her partner, James Stuart, placed fifth in the junior pairs competition.
 Upon her graduation from college, in 1971, Wang shelved her skating career and began working for Vogue magazine.
 Within a year, at the age of 23, Wang was promoted to senior fashion editor.
 She held that title for the next 15 years.
 In 1987, she left Vogue to take a job as design director for accessories at Ralph Lauren.

 By balancing modern designs with traditional elegance, Wang has acquired a large following, particularly in Hollywood.
-Her fashions are frequently worn to film premieres and award ceremonies by a number of high-profile actresses, including Halle Berry, Goldie Hawn, Charlize Theron, Anjelica Huston, and Meg Ryan.
-In 2001, Wang launched her first fragrance and published a highly anticipated wedding guide.
+Her fashions are frequently worn to film premieres and award ceremonies by a number of high-profile actresses, including Halle Berry, Goldie Hawn, Charlize Theron, Anjelica Huston and Meg Ryan.

 profile name: Vera Wang profile occupation: